Glynn Griffing & Associates offers a wide range of services associated with Section 125 Cafeteria Plans.

 How Cafeteria Plans Benefit Employees

 Cafeteria Plans are one of the most popular employer benefits because they allow employees to save federal, state, and social security taxes on the benefits they choose.
-So, depending on your tax rate, that could add up to as much as 40% in tax savings, giving you more take home pay.
+So, depending on your tax bracket, that could add up to as much as 40% in tax savings, giving you more take-home pay.

 This benefits comparison shows how deducting medical expenses before taxes saves participants money.